wazo-platform/wazo-doc/source/contact_center/skillbasedrouting/skillbasedrouting.rst

    else
       evaluate next rule

-On this part, these variables can be used (you need two persons waiting in the queue):
+On this part, these variables can be used :

+.. warning:: you need two persons waiting in the queue for these variables be taken into account

 * EWT (Estimated Waiting Time)      The waiting time estimated for the current selection of members
 * WT  (Waiting time)                The time that caller has been waiting